langurmonkey/website-source/content/blog/2021/dont-need-dm.md

 In the Linux world, a display manager is a little GUI program that presents the user with a login screen right after boot, allows her to enter her login credentials and choose the desired desktop environment or window manager.
 The most common ones are `gdm` (the default in Gnome), `kdm` (same for KDE), `lightdm` (originally written for Ubuntu's Unity DE) and `lxdm` (for LXDE).
 There also exist a bunch of arguably simpler terminal-based display managers like `ly`, `cdm` or `nodm`.

-But for most users a full featured display manager may be a bit too much bloat.
-You can achieve the same functionality by using the default shell login and a single command.
-Everything in this post applies only to **X11**.
+But for most users a fully featured display manager may be a bit too much bloat.
+You can achieve the exact same functionality by simply using the default shell login and a single command.
+Everything in this post applies only to **X11** (sorry Wayland users).

 <!--more-->

 If you are the only user of your computer, you may not need a display manager at all.
-This has the advantages of removing complexity, sparing a few MB from your drive, getting rid of an `init` or `systemd` task, and being in control of what exactly happens when X starts.
+Not using one has the advantages of removing complexity, sparing a few MB from your drive, getting rid of an `init` or `systemd` task, and being in control of what exactly happens when X starts.

 If you have no display manager configured in your init system, after boot you will be presented with the default login shell.
-Use that to perform your login.
-After that you enter your system in terminal mode, in one of the `tty`s.
+Use it to log in normally and access a terminal `tty` with your default shell.

-Now we need to start the X window system, and our desktop environment or window manager of choice with it.
-To do so, we need to look at the `~/.xinitrc` file.
+Now you need to start the X window system, and your desktop environment or window manager of choice with it.
+To do so, look at the `~/.xinitrc` file.

 ## The `~/.xinitrc` script

-We have two utilities that will launch the X server for us.
-The first is `xinit`, and the second is `startx`.
+There are a couple of utilities that can launch the X server for you.
+The first is `xinit`, the second is `startx`.
 In reality, `startx` is nothing but a wrapper script around `xinit` that adds a few bells and whistles, so I suggest you use only `startx` and leave `xinit` alone.
 You can inspect the `startx` script easily:

 ```bash
 less $(where startx)
 ```

-So the login sequence goes like this:
+The login sequence goes like this:

 1. Login using the default shell
 2. run `startx`

-As we mentioned before, `startx` calls `xinit`, which looks up the `~/.xinitrc` file to know what to execute.
+As we mentioned above, `startx` calls `xinit`, which reads the `~/.xinitrc` file to know what to execute.

 `~/.xinitrc` is a regular script that contains the commands to run when starting X. The final command should run the DE or WM.
 An example of `~/.xinitrc` that starts `i3wm` file follows: